Simple meals for lazy weekends - roast chicken with sweet potato and ginger purée, buttermilk fried chook, and beef on rice.

 To make an easy potato salad, boil whole small or halved pink eye potatoes until tender.
 Drain, then crush lightly, season with sea salt and pepper, drizzle with extra virgin olive oil and sprinkle with red wine vinegar or lemon juice and add thinly sliced parsley.
 For a coleslaw, shave cabbage finely, add grated carrot and onion and mix with mayonnaise or aioli.

-2, peeled, halved and sliced into 1cm slices red pepper
+white onions 2, peeled, halved and sliced into 1cm slices

-1, quartered, seeds removed and flesh cut into 1cm batons celery stalks
+red pepper 1, quartered, seeds removed and flesh cut into 1cm batons

 Place the rice wine and 125ml water in a saucepan and bring to the boil over a medium heat.
 Reduce the heat to low and simmer for 5 minutes.
 Add the soy and mirin and simmer for a few more minutes.
 Add the onion, red pepper and celery and simmer for 2-3 minutes, or until the vegetables have softened.
 Add the beef and simmer for 1 minute, stirring (fillet will cook quickly).